school-brainhack/school-brainhack.github.io/content/en/modules/deep_learning_intro/index.md

  * * How would deep learning provide an advantage for solving the problem?
  * * Give an example of a research question for which deep learning would not be appropriate.
  * * What would be a disadvantage of deep learning compared to another method?
- * Follow up with Désirée Lussier to validate you completed the exercise correctly.
+ * Follow up with Isil Bilgin to validate you completed the exercise correctly.
  * 🎉 🎉 🎉 you completed this training module! 🎉 🎉 🎉

 ## More resources

 You can check out the documentation on Pytorch and additional tutorials [here](https://pytorch.org/tutorials/).
 The Deep Learning Book by Ian Goodfellow and Yoshua Bengio and Aaron Courville is also freely available [here](https://www.deeplearningbook.org/)
+For more comprehensive look of the deep learning tools and methods please look at the lecture series by Yan LeCun & Alfred Canziani at University of NY is [here](https://atcold.github.io/pytorch-Deep-Learning/) and for the videos [here](https://www.youtube.com/playlist?list=PLLHTzKZzVU9eaEyErdV26ikyolxOsz6mq)
+To learn and solve various deep learning exercises please look at the resources provided at the [Kaggle Deep Learning course](https://www.kaggle.com/learn/intro-to-deep-learning)
+Or have a look at the lecture and exercises series provided by the [Neuromatch Academy Deep Learning Course](https://deeplearning.neuromatch.io/tutorials/intro.html)